RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Note:** Symlinks are supported for both ROM directories and individual game files, but make sure to not symlink between files within the same system directory or there may be undefined application behavior when scraping, launching games etc.

-The default game directory folder is ~/ROMs.
+The default game folder is ~/ROMs.
 On Unix this defaults to /home/\<username\>/ROMs, on macOS /Users/\<username\>/ROMs and on Windows C:\Users\\<username\>\ROMs\.
 If the --home command line option was used to start ES-DE, the tilde `~` symbol will resolve to whatever directory was passed as an argument to this option.

-If ES-DE can't find any game files during startup, an error message will be displayed with the option to change the ROM directory path.

-Assuming the default ROM directory is used, we need to create a directory corresponding to the \<path\> tag in es_systems.xml, in this example it's `nes`.
+Assuming the default ROM directory is used, we need to create a subdirectory corresponding to the \<path\> tag in es_systems.xml, for this example it's `nes`.

-This would look something like the following:
+So this would look something like the following:

 ```
 /home/myusername/ROMs/nes     # On Unix